Prescription Required.

 This drug is not used for psoriatic arthritis.

-How Acitretin Works
+How Soriatane Works

-Acitretin is a retinol used to treat severe psoriasis that is resistant to other therapies.
+Soriatane is a retinol used to treat severe psoriasis that is resistant to other therapies.
 Retinols are derived from vitamin A, known for their benefits to the skin.
 Retinol enters the body’s skin cells causing changes that slow down cell production.
 This slowing of cell production thus prevents the skin’s inflammation responses of reddening, itching, thickening, and scaling.
 Acitretin is best used in conjunction with Ultraviolet light(UVB) for plaque psoriasis.
 In pustular psoriasis and erythrodermic psoriasis, Acitretin works well without UVB therapy.

 Storage, Dosage & How to Use